matthieugomez/regife/README.md

 #### Why does this command return different estimates than the phht package in R?
 The phht package in R also allows to compute the interactive fixed effect estimate in the case of balanced panels.
 This package returns wrong estimates in the case without fixed effects.

-#### Where was the interactive fixed effect estimate used?
-Hagedorn, Karahan, Movskii *Unemployment Benefits and Unemployment in the Great Recession: The Role of Macro Effects* (2015)

-Hagedorn, Karahan, Movskii *The impact of unemployment benefit extensions on employment: the 2014 employment miracle?* (2015)

-Totty *The Effect of Minimum Wages on Employment: A Factor Model Approach* (2015)

 # Installation